arapg/todo-app/README.md

 # Todo App

 This is the final assignment for the course Backend 1.
 The task is to make a functional todo application where users can register, log in, add friends as well as add, edit and remove todo lists.
 Within the todo lists users can add, edit and delete tasks, and of course mark them as complete.
-Additionally, once logged in a user can see their friends' todo lists and tasks as well.
+Additionally, once logged in a user can see their friends' todo lists.

 ## Available Scripts

-In the project directory, you can run:
+In the project root directory, you can run:

-### `npm start`
+### `npm run start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+It will run both the server and client simultaneously, the client will open on its own but if it doesn't, you can go to <http://localhost:3000/>.
+Server runs on port 5050.

+## Run client and server separately
+In the terminal, you can run:

+### `cd server/src && node server.js`
+To start the server.

-### `npm run build`
+### `cd client && npm run start`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+To start the client, make sure you start up the server before you do so.